Josef37/unique-coupons/README.md

 ## Contributing ##

 The source code is hosted on [Josef37/wp-coupons](https://github.com/Josef37/wp-coupons).
 Feel free to create a new issue, when you have questions or feature requests, or consider making a pull request.
+There is a separate [developer README](https://github.com/Josef37/wp-coupons/blob/main/README_DEV.md), which helps you set up the development environment.

 If this plugin helped you in any way, I'd like to hear your feedback.